charge-tech/paycertify-api-docs/README.md

 }
 ```

-- 404 when `tok_mock_n4hzy1n79kej989iafij9b` is incorrect
+- 404 when `cardId` is incorrect
 - 402 for insufficient funds.
-Meaning the `amount` is greater than available in the `mock` bank account created previously
+Meaning the `amount` is greater than available balance in the `mock` bank account created previously